frontenddogma/css-optimization-basics/manuscript/mindsets.md

 ## Stay in the Present

 Without becoming overly self-helpish or even philosophical, another useful mindset for us is to also stay in the present, to stay in the now.
-It means both a rigid eye to get rid of, that is, archive everything—concepts, documentation, patterns, code snippets, libraries, &c.—that we don’t need and use anymore (“Know Your Needs”), and care not to prematurely code (or plan to code) something that we don’t know to _certainly_ come.
+It means both a rigid eye to get rid of, that is, archive everything—concepts, documentation, patterns, code snippets, libraries, &c.—that we don’t need and use anymore (“Know Your Needs”), and not bother prematurely coding (or planning to code) something that we don’t know to come _with certainty_.

 This mindset matters because it keeps our code base and our documentation clean, and hence significantly contributes to our focus (“Do One Thing Really, Really Well”, “Keep It Simple”).